umbcgdc/umbcgdc.github.io/readme/readme-text-version.txt

 -- Using the components --
 Components are basically custom html elements, included through scripts.
-Once you include the template script, they can be used in the following elements:
+Once you include the template script, they can be used in the #gamedev-root element.
-:: #header
-:: #main
-:: #footer

 The source files for the components are found in the "components" folder, and they all start with the prefix "gamedev-".
 Check them out if you're familiar with Vue or just want to look at the html templates and css classes.

 To use components, you need 3 things:

 :: Include Vue
-The components require Vue to work, so you should include vue with:
+The components require Vue to work, so make sure the page has included Vue with:
    <script src="js/vue.min.js"></script>

 :: Include the script of the component you want